Quick Rankings: Best Sites to List a Room for Rent

 Apartments.com is a professional-grade listing platform with strong traffic and high-quality search tools.
 For property management companies filling dozens of vacancies across multi-unit complexes, the pricing and tools make sense.
 The platform gets meaningful search visibility and has brand recognition that drives organic traffic.

 For individual room listers, the economics are broken.
 Approximately $349 for 30 days of listing visibility is designed for apartment complexes, not a homeowner with a spare bedroom.
-That's 175 times more expensive than CoHabby's Basic plan.
+That's 175 times more expensive than CoHabby's plan.
 There are no housemate compatibility features, no lifestyle matching, and no tools designed for the dynamics of shared-space living.
 Leads tend to be apartment seekers who may not even realize they're looking at a room listing.
 The platform also carries a 2.1 out of 5 average rating on Trustpilot, with common complaints about lead quality and billing practices.
 Unless you manage a multi-unit property, this platform is not the best site to list a room for rent.

 Full breakdown: CoHabby vs Apartments.com.